bzelban/Theremin-AI/Dataset/README.md

     4. Image names MUST BE UNIQUE, We don't want to have confliction in future when we have a dataset pool

-    5. Labels files must be PASCAL VOC XML
+    5. Labels files must be .json

     6. Label file names must be same with the image file names